Teaching and Technology Innovation Grants

 Grant proposals are accepted on a rolling cycle throughout the year, with two formal rounds of submissions, during fall and spring.
 Proposals are solicited in October, with submission deadlines in November (November 30, 2017) and notification of awards in December.
-A second call for proposals is solicited in early April, with submission deadlines in early May and notification of awards in June.
+A second call for proposals is solicited in April, with submission deadlines in May and notification of awards in June.

 Proposals must be submitted via email to firstname.lastname@example.org.

 Each proposal will be reviewed and evaluated by the Teaching and Technology Committee appointed by the Co-Directors of the Faculty Collaborative for Teaching Innovation.
 The Committee will include the Collaborative’s Co-Directors and Faculty Associates, and 4-6 faculty from disciplines/areas not already represented by the Faculty Associates.
 The Teaching and Technology Committee will review proposals and determine which to fund and at what level of funding.